district09/check_netapp_ontap/README.md

 Check the space and inode health of a vServer snapshot.
 If space % and space in *B are both defined the smaller value of the two will be used when deciding if the volume is in a warning or critical state.
 This allows you to better accomodate large snapshot monitoring. thresh: space % used, space in *B (i.e MB) remaining, inode count remaining, inode % used (Usage example: 80%i), “offline” keyword node: The node option restricts this check by vserver name.

 **quota_health**

 Check that the space and file thresholds have not been crossed on a quota. thresh: N/A storage defined. node: The node option restricts this check by vserver name. snapmirror_health: Check the lag time and health flag of the snapmirror relationships. thresh: snapmirror lag time (valid intervals are s, m, h, d). node: The node options restricts this check by snapmirror destination cluster-node name.

+**snapmirror_health**

+Check the lag time and health flag of the snapmirror relationships. thresh: Snapmirror lag time (valid intervals are s, m, h, d). node: The node options restricts this check by snapmirror destination cluster-node name.

 **filer_hardware_health**

 Check the environment hardware health of the filers (fan, psu, temperature, battery). thresh: component name (fan, psu, temperature, battery).
+There is no default alert level they MUST be defined. node: The node option restricts this check by cluster-node name.

+**port_health**

-There is no default alert level they MUST be defined. node: The node option restricts this check by cluster-node name. port_health: Checks the state of a physical network port. thresh: N/A not customizable. node: The node option restricts this check by cluster-node name.
+Checks the state of a physical network port. thresh: N/A not customizable. node: The node option restricts this check by cluster-node name.

-**interface_health desc**
+**vscan_health**

+Check if vscan is disabled. node: The node option restricts this check by vserver name.

+**interface_health**

 Check that a LIF is in the correctly configured state and that it is on its home node and port.
 Additionally checks the state of a physical port. thresh: N/A not customizable. node: The node option restricts this check by vserver name.

 **netapp_alarms**

+Check for Netapp console alarms. thresh: N/A not customizable. node: The node option restricts this check by cluster-node name.

+**cluster_health**

-Check for Netapp console alarms. thresh: N/A not customizable. node: The node option restricts this check by cluster-node name. cluster_health desc: Check the cluster disks for failure or other potentially undesirable states. thresh: N/A not customizable. node: The node option restricts this check by cluster-node name. disk_health: Check the health of the disks in the cluster. thresh: Not customizable yet. node: The node option restricts this check by cluster-node name.
+Check the cluster disks for failure or other potentially undesirable states. thresh: N/A not customizable. node: The node option restricts this check by cluster-node name.

+**clusternnode_health**

+Check the cluster-nodes for unhealthy conditions. thresh: N/A not customizable. node: The node option restricts this check by cluster-node name.

+**disk_health**

+Check the health of the disks in the cluster. thresh: Not customizable yet. node: The node option restricts this check by cluster-node name.

+**disk_spare**

+Check the number of spare disks. thresh: Warning / critical required spare disks.
+Default thresholds are 2 / 1. node: The node option restricts this check by cluster-node name.

 For keyword thresholds, if you want to ignore alerts for that particular keyword you set it at the same threshold that the alert defaults to.

 ## Help